shahcompbio/scgenome-deprecated/README.md

 Given a list of jira tickets, it is possible to download data from azure blob storage to a local cache.
 Repeated loads will not re-download.
 Sample ids can be specified to filter for only a required list of samples.

+> The environment variable `TANTALUS_CACHE_DIR` is assumed to have been set to the path to the local cache directory.

 > You must have a tantalus account and access to azure blob storage.
 Tantalus and azure blob credentials should be in your environment.

 ```